What is psikat?

 Parameter Description

 GLIDE Portamento speed.
-At 0 there is no glide.
-Higher values produce a slower, more gradual slide
+Higher values produce a slower slide

 RANGE Octave range: 16’, 8’, or 4’